deepestblue/sampradaya/README.md

 The typeface has the following ligature look-up sub-tables:

 * 'rlig'
     1. Combined (akhanḍa) forms
     2. Composite stacked forms
     3. Post-consonantal forms of ya and repha
     4. Pre-consonantal half-repha form
     5. Infra-baseline half-form stacks of akhanḍa forms
     6. Infra-baseline half-form stacks of other consonants
     7. Terminal forms of select consonants

     The order of the ligature sub-tables is crucial.
 Specifically, here are the various dependencies between them:

     * arkaḥ: 4 precedes 5 & 6.
     * aryamā: n/a, as the typeface does not provide an infra-baseline form of ya.
     * utplavaḥ: n/a, as things "just work".
     * āntyam, mantraḥ: 1 precedes 6.
     * astram: 2 precedes 6.
     * tryambakaḥ: 3 precedes 4.
     * arghyam: n/a, as this is a combination of rgha & ghya.
     * śārṅgam: n/a, as this is essentially the same as rka.
     * lakṣmīḥ/payastvam: 1 & 2 precede 5 & 6.
     * atra: 5 & 6 precede 7.

     In effect, {1,2}→{5,6}; 3→4→{5,6}→7.
 Thus the order we use: 1, 2, 3, 4, 5, 6, 7.

 * Some Single substitution look-up tables, redundant but inserted by FontForge.

 * Indic state machine to move pre-consonantal repha to after a full consonant.
     The goal is to shift the repha rightwards, past the next “consonant cluster”.
     But what is a consonant-cluster?
 Let Class `A` comprise full consonants, combined/composite stacked conjuncts and the virāmacihna.
 Likewise, Class `B` is pre/post repha/ya, infra-base half-consonants and terminal half-forms.
 A consonant cluster starts with a class `A` glyph and has any number of Class `B` glyphs.
 In other words, `AB*`.
 We achieve this using 2 state machines.
 First, we move the repha past an A, using a simple machine.
 And …

 * Indic state machine to move pre-consonantal repha to after post-forms.
     … we then move the repha past any sequence of Class `B` glyphs, using a simple machine.
 We also use this opportunistically to move the repha past i/ī vowel markers and the virāmacihna.

 * Indic state machine to move post-consonantal repha/ya forms to after i/ī vowel markers.
     Simple machine to move an i/ī marker or a virāmacihna before any combination of post-consonantal repha/ya.

 * Insertion state machine to insert ē marker before ō and au markers.
     This is a simple machine that transitions to a new state when a consonant is encountered.
 In that state, were it encounter an ō or an au marker, it simply inserts an ē marker before.

 * Contextual state machine for substituting ō and au markers with their post-glyph halves.
     This is also a simple machine that matches ō and au markers that come after a consonant and an ē marker.
 Such an ō or an au marker would be replaced.
 The machine has a transition to state 1 on seeing a consonant, a state 1 → state 2 transition on seeing an ē marker, and a state 2 substitution for the ō and au markers.

 * Single substitution look-up table for the previous state machine.

 * Indic state machine to move ē and ai vowel markers to before the glyph.
     The goal is to shift the ē and ai markers leftwards, before the previous consonant cluster.
 As above, a consonant cluster is `AB*`, with the above definitions of Classes `A` and `B`.
     To achieve this, we keep marking every class `A` glyph as the first, in case it turns out be succeeded by a `B*` and then an ē or an ai vowel marker.
 If, indeed that happens, we simply replace `xD` with `Dx`.

 ### TODO:
-* Add terminal forms of ta, na and ma
 * Fix test-cases
+* Add more combining glyphs: [kta, jja, ntha, nda, ndha, nma, nva, ṣṭa, hma, ñcha, mma.](http://virtualvinodh.com/grantha-lipitva/191-grantha-13-conjuncts-ii)

 ### Acknowledgements:
 * Prof. R. Kalyana Krishnan (Retd.), IIT-Madras, for his IITMGrantha font, whose glyphs are reused here with permission